Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Potential under a Temperature Gradient

 \subsection{Formulation}

-We have so far derived the perturbation functions in the metric in Eq.~\ref{eq:mod_metric}, which can be used to calculate the quark anti-quark potential, in the presence of a temperature gradient.
+We have so far derived the perturbation functions in the metric in Eq.~\ref{eq:mod_metric}, which can be used to calculate the Quark anti-Quark potential, in the presence of a temperature gradient.
 We have seen that $\beta$ can vary linearly with $z$ (or equivalently $x_{||}$).
-The Wilson loop, corresponding to a linear variation of $\beta$ is shown in Fig.~\ref{fig:strings_full}, which is what we require to compute.
+The string contours corresponding to the Polyakov loop correlator, for varying $\beta$ is shown in Fig.~\ref{fig:strings_full}, which is what we require to compute.

 One can identify $\beta$ and $\Delta \beta$ in Fig.~\ref{fig:strings_full}, with black string metric parameters in Eq.~\ref{eq:linear_tempgrad}, at $z=L$, as: